 The combination of drugs and alcohol is extremely dangerous.
 In addition, some drugs can have dangerous interactions with alcohol.

 The human body can only handle so many toxins at once, which is why illegal drugs should not be taken with alcohol.
 There are times that drug can chemically interact with alcohol, when taken with alcohol it disperses faster in the bloodstream and takes effect faster.

 These are why alcohol and drug overdose is one of the leading causes of death among music icons and many individuals.

 The number of rock stars who died and are dying at a young age is the cause of alarm for society because many artists are influential among children and young people.

 They want to be like themóthe rock gods.
 The young people hero-worship them.
 They buy their albums, watch their concerts, and even try to dress like them.
 A lot of young people want to be like rock stars.
 They want fame, money, and other expensive stuff.
 Young people of today want to be rock stars more than anything else.

 They want to sing loud songs, strum the guitars to produce loud music and beat the drums real hard.
 The young people want to experience the euphoria that these rock icons claim they feel whenever they’re on stage.
-Sad to say, all the fame, fortune, and money were not able to change the fact that many rock stars and music icons died early.
+Sad to say, all the fame, fortune, and money could not change the fact that many rock stars and music icons died early.

 Jimi Hendrix, Elvis Presley, Kurt Cobain, and Michael Hutchence What went wrong?
 Were they overwhelmed by the fame that they lost control of reality and turned to drugs and other banned substances?

-It is clear that these rock stars were not happy at all.
-Death in some ways makes people more interesting and famous than they were still alive.
-However, dead rock stars are reminders of the pain and depression that may take place as side effects of fame.
+These rock stars were not happy at all.
+Death somehow makes people more attractive and famous than they were still alive.
+However, dead rock stars are reminders of the pain and depression that may occur as side effects of fame.